3DCoded/Happy-Hare/Custom-Load-Unload-Sequences.md

 > [!WARNING]
 > This is EXPERIMENTAL functionality and as such is subject to change (with only a mild apology :-)

 `mmu_sequence.cfg` contains futher examples for alternative MMU setups, but before experimenting it is essential to understand the state machine for filament position.
-These states are as follows and the loading/unloading sequence must be capable of completing the load/unload sequence for any starting state.<br>
+These states are as follows and the loading/unloading sequence must be capable of completing the load/unload sequence for any starting state.

 ```mermaid
 graph TD;